 So it’s just an alphabet.
 Why do we associate individual runes as having power on their own?

-For that, we turn to Norse lore.
+For that, we turn to Norse lore and the nordic symbols.

 According to legend, the world-tree – Yggdrasil – possesses the nine worlds and grows from the Well of Urd.
 Three female entities, known as Norns, reside within the well, spending their days carving the destiny of every living being into the ancient bark of this ever living tree.